RasheedRashid/research-center/README.md

 **Basic** — Limited facilities with minimal healthcare access

-This is useful for funding bodies, researchers, and healthcare organizations to quickly assess and compare research center quality across UK cities.
+This is useful for funding bodies, researchers, and healthcare organisations to quickly assess and compare research center quality across UK cities.

 ## How It Works

 1. Exploratory Data Analysis to understand patterns in the data across UK cities
 2. Feature Selection to identify the most important indicators of quality
-3. K-Means Clustering to group centers into 3 tiers without labelled data
+3. K-Means Clustering to group centres into 3 tiers without labelled data
 4. FastAPI Deployment to serve the model as a REST API endpoint
-5. Docker to containerize the entire application for easy deployment
+5. Docker to containerise the entire application for easy deployment

 ## Project Structure
 ```